Do you really know what income class you’re in? If you’re like many Americans, you might not.

 Aspiring for great riches isn’t the definition of the American dream that most people ascribe to, according to a separate GOBankingRates survey.
 The majority of Americans — 43% — define the American dream as success through hard work, the survey found.

 The Middle Class Through the Years: How Has It Changed?

-In recent years, the percentage of Americans who fall into the middle class has hovered around 50 percent, but the percentage dropped drastically from 1971 to 2011 — from 61 percent to 51 percent, according to the Pew Research Center.
+In recent years, the percentage of Americans who fall into the middle class has hovered around 50%, but the percentage dropped drastically from 1971 to 2011 — from 61% to 51%, according to the Pew Research Center.

-Even though the middle-class has recovered from the recession, the income gap between the upper and middle class has been widening through the years.
-As of 2016, the median income of the upper class was $187,872.
+Even though the middle class has recovered from the recession, the income gap between the upper and middle classes has been widening throughout the years.
+As of 2016, the median income of the upper class is $187,872.

 The Future of the Middle Class

 Changes in the way America works, including automation and the gig economy, tend to affect the middle class more than others, Brookings reported.
-These changes can make it difficult for the average worker to find well-paying, stable, full-time employment in the future — and that’s something that’s already difficult to find now.
+These changes can make it difficult for the average worker to find well-paying, stable, full-time employment in the future — and it’s something that is already difficult to find now.

-According to the GOBankingRates survey, middle-income earners are able to cover basic expenses, but they struggle to save or pay for non-necessities.
-The survey found that 34 percent of middle-income Americans can’t afford to splurge or buy luxury items each month, and 24 percent have trouble finding room in their budget to save money.
+According to the GOBankingRates survey, middle-income earners are able to cover basic expenses, but they struggle to save or pay for nonnecessities.
+The survey found that 34% of middle-income Americans can’t afford to splurge or buy luxury items each month, and 24% have trouble finding room in their budget to save money.

 The Pew Research Center defines middle-income Americans as those who earn two-thirds to double the median income, which is $60,336 in 2017 dollars.
 That means that if you make between $40,224 and $120,672, you are considered middle income.